compendio/goldbug-manual/README.md

 #### 6.3.2 Instant Perfect Forward Secrecy (IPFS)

 The user can thus renew the (symmetric) encryption or the Gemini at any time.
-This means that the paradigm of "perfect forward secrecy" has been extended by two components: on the one hand, one can manually or automatically define the end-to-end passphrase (the gemini) and, on the other hand, renew it immediately, ie "instant" at any time.
+This means that the paradigm of "perfect forward secrecy" has been extended by two components: on the one hand, one can manually or automatically define the end-to-end passphrase (the Gemini) and, on the other hand, renew it immediately, i.e. "instant" at any time.
 Therefore, we speak of "Instant Perfect Forward Secrecy" (IPFS).

-By comparison, many other applications offer only one key per online session and you can not manually edit the symmetric end-to-end encryption phrase.
+By comparison, many other applications offer only one key per online session and you cannot manually and individually edit the symmetric end-to-end encryption phrase.

 The Instant Perfect Forward Secrecy (IPFS) discussed here uses asymmetric encryption (of the chat key), whereby the temporary key is a symmetric key (just the Gemini, an AES string).